zachariahcox/zachariahcox/docs/humans/expectations.md

 We should socialize the best information we have -- while targeting to an audience is important, we should strive to deliver the same news, good or bad, to all levels of the org chart.

-### results-focus
+### results focus
-I care about the results -- the work that we do each day should easily align with at least one of our Objectives and Key Results.
+I care about the results of work more than the activitives required to acheive them.

+The work that we do each day should easily align with one of our Objectives and Key Results (OKRs) and we should be making steady, iterative progress.
 If you feel like your current work does not align with those goals, oh no!
-We should discus it!
+We should discus it.

+It is not great for anyone to spend "too much" time stuck on a problem.
+The exact amount of time will vary, some problems are harder than others, but this doesn't mean that progress stops.
+If your project involves solving a novel or difficult problem where progress will not be easily mapped to the number of PRs merged, I recommend making regular progress reports to keep the org updated on the challenges and approaches you have found, attempted or ruled-out.
+If you feel stuck, or stop making progress, please raise the issue with me.

 ### engineering / observability focus
 Under normal circumstances, we should not be adding to our technical debt.